RARgames/4gaBoardsDocs/docs/dev/install/truenas-vars.md

 **`env` variables in `values.truenas.yaml`:**

+All variables configured here override values from `values.yaml`

 - `BASE_URL` - domain or ip address used to access 4ga Boards (Use this only when installing for TrueNAS)

 Additional Links:\